What A Coach Will Give You That No AI Plan Or App Ever Can

 They've been through the dark miles too

 Most coaches have lived through everything they're coaching you to endure.
 The 3am doubts, the mid-race despair, the days where they felt like quitting.
 When they say "I know how hard that felt," they actually mean it.
 That shared experience builds a foundation of trust that no algorithm can manufacture.
 You're not being coached by software.
-You're being coached by someone who's been there too.
+You're being coached by someone who's been there too and understands your struggles on a human level.

 What an AI simply cannot see